sruon/SindenCompanion/README.md

     - name: "Single"
     # Automatic or single recoil
       automatic: false
-    # Pulse Length slider where X is Weakest and Y is Strongest
+    # Pulse Length slider where 40 is Weakest and 80 is Strongest
-      pulse_length: 0
+      pulse_length: 60
-    # Delay between pulses in milliseconds where X is Fastest and Y is Slowest
+    # Delay between pulses in milliseconds where 0 is Fastest and 50 is Slowest
       delay_between_pulses: 0
     # Should offscreen recoil be enabled?
       offscreen: false
-    # Strength of recoil where X is Weakest and Y is Strongest
+    # Strength of recoil where 0 is Weakest and 10 is Strongest
-      strength: 50
+      strength: 10
-    # Delay after first pulse where X is shortest and Y is longest
+    # Delay after first pulse where 0 is shortest and 16 is longest
       delay_after_first_pulse: 0
     # Pump recoil on event
       pump_on: false